flutter/flutter/specs/elements.md

   external Element({Map<String, String> attributes: null,
                    List children: null,
                    Module hostModule: null}); // O(M+N), M = number of attributes, N = number of children nodes plus all their descendants
-  // initialises the internal attributes table
+  // initialises the internal attributes table, which is a ordered list
   // appends the given children nodes
   // children must be String, Text, or Element
   // if this.needsShadow, creates a shadow tree